FluffyFlower/FluffyFlower.github.io/README.md

 ---

+## 🖥️ Projects
+- **3D Linux Settings Manager** – DXVK & vkBasalt config tool with persistent storage and GUI (Python/PyQt6) >(link pending)

+---

 ## 🔍 What I’m Looking For

 I’m interested in opportunities where I can **design and build systems that just work**, whether it’s automation, game tooling, backend infrastructure, or experimental projects like AI.
-I’m looking for roles or collaborations that **value clarity, reliability, and thoughtful problem-solving** over flashy abstractions.
+I’m looking for roles or collaborations that **value clarity, reliability, and thoughtful problem solving** over flashy abstractions.

-I’m also drawn to **small to medium teams or indie projects**, where my approach—careful planning, explicit logic, and functional code—can make a real impact.
-I enjoy **projects that push boundaries**, let me explore new ideas, and allow me to experiment with **AI, system optimization, or game-related tooling**.
+I’m also drawn to **small to medium teams or indie projects**, where my approach, careful planning, explicit logic, and functional code, can make a real impact.
+I enjoy **projects that push boundaries**, let me explore new ideas, and allow me to experiment with **AI, system optimization, or game related tooling**.

 I’m open to **remote work or flexible setups**, and I’m always keen to **learn, explore, and grow** while contributing something solid, reliable, and uniquely my style.